All posts

 Pasta

-Weāre doing some cooking challenges at work at the moment, and this last weekās challenge was to cook homemade pasta!
-We elected to bite the bullet and buy a pasta machine, because weāve made pasta from scratch a few times, and we already have a somewhat not very good pasta...
+We’re doing some cooking challenges at work at the moment, and this last week’s challenge was to cook homemade pasta!
+We elected to bite the bullet and buy a pasta machine, because we’ve made pasta fr...

 -